Textualize/textual/docs/widgets/rich_log.md

 Call [RichLog.write][textual.widgets.RichLog.write] with a string or [Rich Renderable](https://rich.readthedocs.io/en/latest/protocol.html) to write content to the end of the RichLog.
 Call [RichLog.clear][textual.widgets.RichLog.clear] to clear the content.

+!!! tip

+    See also [Log](../widgets/log.md) which is an alternative to `TextLog` but specialized for simple text.

 - [X] Focusable
 - [ ] Container